SarwarSaif/CICD-Copilot/README.md

 ## Features

-- Upload and manage MOP files
+- Upload and manage MOP files (supports TXT, Word documents, and PDF files)
 - Convert MOP files to executable pipelines with LangChain
+- Generate Jenkins pipeline code from MOP files
 - Interactive pipeline visualization with drag-and-drop editing
+- Code editor with syntax highlighting for viewing and modifying Jenkins pipeline code
 - Execute pipelines and track results
 - Share pipelines with team members
 - User authentication and authorization